SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

         1. We've now delegated building `Repl` to Ninject!
         2. **Important:**  Deciding where to build and access a Kernel is a very important design decision.
 It should *ONLY* be done at the Entry Point of an application.
 For a Cloud Service, that's in `RoleEntryPoint`.
 For a Console Application, that's in `Program.Main`  For Web Applications (asp.net mvc, or api), there's a [specialized plugin](https://github.com/ninject/ninject.web.mvc) that automatically plugs in to the ASP.NET Framework's Controller Factory so that you should never access the Kernel at all.

             1. This can be difficult in code bases that were not designed with Inversion of Control and it may be necessary to build and use the Kernel deeper in the stack.
-However, once a Kenrel is built and used it should not be referenced lower in the stack.
+However, once a Kernel is built and used it should not be referenced lower in the stack.
             2. Designing classes that take a dependency of the Kernel is a (anti-)pattern known as Service Locator.
 In this design each class is passed the Kernel and they use the Kernel to resolve their dependencies themselves.
 Service Locator is bad.
 This is discussed at greater detail below in an Appendix.

 1. Run `SkyKick.NinjectWorkshop.WordCounting.UI`
-    1. You should immediatly get an error like:
+    1. You should immediately get an error like:

         ```
         Ninject.ActivationException: 'Error activating IWordCountingEngine